kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 5. **Efficiency**: Aggregation functions enable efficient batch verification, reducing computational overhead for large validator sets.

-These functions enable Spectec to perform all BLS signature verification operations required by eth2spec, ensuring compatibility with Ethereum 2.0's consensus layer cryptographic requirements.
+These functions enable SpecTec to perform all BLS signature verification operations required by eth2spec, ensuring compatibility with Ethereum 2.0's consensus layer cryptographic requirements.

 ### 4.4 Bytes Manipulation Functions (`bytes.ml`)

 The `bytes.ml` module provides utility functions for bytes operations required by eth2spec.
-These functions enable Spectec to perform byte-level manipulations that are essential for Ethereum 2.0 consensus operations, such as domain construction, withdrawal credential handling, and byte extraction.
+These functions enable SpecTec to perform byte-level manipulations that are essential for Ethereum 2.0 consensus operations, such as domain construction, withdrawal credential handling, and byte extraction.

 All functions in this module:
 1. Accept `BytesV` or `NumV` inputs (handling both representations)